 The flow monitoring system consists of a Sick Model FLSE100-PR ultrasonic air flow probe installed in the EUBOILER exhaust stack.
 Two high frequency ultrasonic sender/receiver transducer units are installed opposite one another on a probe situated at a 45° angle within the exhaust stack.
 Pulses of sound are emitted between the sender/receiver units and the transit time is used to calculate the gas flow rate.
 The signal transducer produces an electronic signal to the control unit and output is captured in a VIM Technologies CEMLink6 data acquisition system.
-The flow monitor is used in conjuction with diluent measurements to calculate heat input rate, as well as to calculate pollutant mass emission rates.
+The flow monitor is used in conjunction with diluent measurements to calculate heat input rate, as well as to calculate pollutant mass emission rates.

-As part of the RATA test program, trial flow RATA runs were performed on October 20, 2022, at low and high operating loads for the purpose of evaluating and optimizing the flow CEMS if necessary, as allowed in 40 CFR 75, Appendix B §2.3.2(b)(2).
-This trial flow data was included in the 12-run flow RATA results at both loads, as the individual trial run results from the EUBOILER flow monitor were within the $\pm 10\%$ difference specification in 40 CFR 75, § 75.20(b)(3)(vii)(E).
+As part of the RATA test program, trial flow RATA runs were performed on October 16 and 17, 2023, at high and low operating loads, respectively, for the purpose of evaluating and optimizing the flow CEMS if necessary, as allowed in 40 CFR 75, Appendix B §2.3.2(b)(2).
+The trial flow data was included in the 12-run flow RATA results at both loads, as the individual trial run results from the EUBOILER flow monitor were within the $\pm 10\%$ difference specification in 40 CFR 75, § 75.20(b)(3)(vii)(E).

-The 12-run flow RATA results at low and high load level met the annual reduced test frequency incentive standard of $\leq$ 7.5% in 40 CFR 75, Appendix B §2.3.1.2(c).
+The flow RATA results for the CEMS system met the annual reduced test frequency incentive standard of \leq 7.5% in 40 CFR 75, Appendix B §2.3.1.2(c).
 Table 2-1 summarizes the volumetric airflow RATA results.

-Table 2-1 Summary of Volumetric Airflow RATA Results
+Table 2-1